If you have any questions about booking an appointment, please contact us at [email protected].

 Make an appointment

-Neha (she/her) is a junior at Pitzer from Rhode Island.
-She is a combined Psychology and Sociology major, and hopes to attend law school after graduating with a focus on public interest.
-Outside of the Writing Center, she serves as a student senator on the Faculty Executive Committee and a research assistant for the Social Cognition Lab.
-Her goals as a Writing Fellow are to build her peers’ confidence in their own writing and learn more about other academic fields through the writing that students bring to appointments.
+Neha (she/her) is a senior at Pitzer from Rhode Island.
+She is a combined Psychology and Sociology major (and a CASA alum), and plans to attend law school after graduating with a focus on public interest.
+Outside of the Writing Center, she serves as a student senator on the Faculty Executive Committee.
+Her goals as a Writing Fellow are to build her peers’ confidence in their own writing and learn more about other academic fields through the papers that students bring to appointments.
 A former theater kid, Neha loves to sing karaoke, cook, and talk about her cat!

 Diego Borgsdorf ’24, Head Fellow